Skip navigation links

 Emergency alerts

 The SafeMSU app now includes emergency alert push notifications for users who have the app downloaded on their smart devises.
+Starting in summer 2024, the university will begin automatically enrolling phone numbers into the MSU Alert system.
 Additionally, the East Lansing campus outdoor sirens include tone-based alerts and desk phones managed by MSU IT will play audible alerts during threats of active violence.

 As an added measure, the university has partnered with the Ingham County Office of Emergency Management to access the state Wireless Emergency Alerts if needed.